 Central sleep apnea occurs when your brain does not tell your muscles to breathe.
 You may exhibit the same type of symptoms as in obstructive sleep apnea, so it is important to have your condition properly diagnosed by a sleep study clinic in order to get the proper treatment.

 Sleep apnea not only interrupts your sleep but also your quality of life.
-If you live in Barrie or Toronto and have been diagnosed with sleep apnea, please contact Dr. Adam Chapnick at Molson Park Dental Office to arrange a sleep apnea treatment consultation.
+If you live in Toronto and have been diagnosed with sleep apnea, please contact Dr. Adam Chapnick at Chapnick Dental Office to arrange a sleep apnea treatment consultation.